 Lloyd was born in the era of Jim Crow laws and grew up in Savannah, Georgia, where these laws were brutally enforced.
 She shared a few of her stories, which range from shocking to downright evil.

-Among a few of her stories, she described when she watched her uncle, who suffered from a stroke, be rushed to the hospital in a funeral home hearse because “there were no ambulances for black people,” she stated–only for him to be turned away because he was African-American, and forced to wait in another hospital for several life endangering hours.
-Lloyd also heard of her grandmother being physically abused by a white, adult male on a train car because it used to be segregated.
+Among a few of her stories, Lloyd described when she watched her uncle, who suffered from a stroke, be rushed to the hospital in a funeral home hearse because “there were no ambulances for black people”.
+Only he was turned away because he was African-American and forced to wait in another hospital for several life-endangering hours.
+Lloyd also heard of her grandmother being physically abused by a white adult male on a train car because it used to be segregated.

 “I think having grown up under the system of Jim Crow…It gave me a lot of resentment towards the place I grew up…(However), when I had the ability to direct coverage as an editor, it informed me in a way that helped me understand some of the things many people have gone through.
 There are some people who let it affect their careers.
 This does affect a lot of people…if you allow it to happen.
 If you have bad things happen, you have to find a way to overcome it,” she spoke.

-Lloyd also believes that it helped her specifically as a journalist.
+Lloyd also believed that it helped her specifically as a journalist.

 “It made me aware of situations that happened to people under Jim Crow so that I was more informed about telling our reporters how to cover those things with empathy, accuracy and with solutions,” she said.